-- Items that have already been calculated such as facilities and other items are excluded from the calculations to avoid double counting. - The remaining items are then calculated based on the spend-based method. - This is done by taking the total value of each item and multiplying it by the relevant EEIO data that we have.
+- Items purchased over the reporting period by the business are included in the calculation.
+This information is typically provided by the finance team as an overview. - Items that have already been calculated such as facilities and other items are excluded from the calculations to avoid double counting. - The remaining items are then calculated based on the spend-based method. - This is done by taking the total value of each item and multiplying it by the relevant EEIO data that we have.
 Over time we encourage companies to a supplier-specific method for calculating.